Fort Campbell: Criminal incidents

 On July 5, 1999, Private First Class Barry Winchell, 21, of 2nd Battalion, 502nd Infantry Regiment, was bludgeoned to death with a baseball bat in his barracks.
 The murder was committed by Private Calvin Glover, who was egged on by Specialist Justin Fisher.
-Apparently the motive was punishing Winchell for falling in love with Calpernia Addams, a transsexual showgirl.
+Apparently the motive was punishing Winchell for falling in love with Calpernia Addams, a transgender showgirl.
 Winchell died at Vanderbilt University Medical Center in Nashville.
 Glover was later convicted for the murder, while Fisher was convicted of lesser crimes.
 Fisher was released to a halfway house in August 2006 and was later released from all custody.
 Glover received a life sentence and is eligible for parole after 15 years.

 On October 13, 2005, Fort Campbell made international headlines when Private Nicholas Mikel opened fire on a group of soldiers training at the base.
 Private Mikel was arrested soon thereafter and charged with attempted murder.
 In April 2006 he was convicted of attempted premeditated murder and sentenced to 25 years imprisonment.